MicrosoftDocs/xamarin-docs/docs/ios/user-interface/controls/tables/customizing-table-appearance.md

 ms.date: 03/22/2017
 ---

-# Customizing a Table's Appearance
+# Customizing a Table's Appearance in Xamarin.iOS

 The simplest way to change the appearance of a table is to use a different cell style.
 You can change which cell style is used when creating each cell in